andigu/Contest-Programming/Resources/Notes/graph.md

 Dijkstra's algorithm is an algorithm for finding the shortest paths between nodes in a graph.
 Its procedure is as
 follows:

-1. Assign to every node a tentative distance value: set it to zero for our initial node and to infinity for all other nodes.
+1. Assign to every vertex a tentative distance value: set it to zero for our initial vertex and to infinity for all other nodes.
-2. Set the initial node as current.
+2. Set the initial vertex as current.
 Mark all other nodes unvisited.
 Create a set of all the unvisited nodes called the unvisited set.
-3. For the current node, consider all of its unvisited neighbors and calculate their tentative distances.
+3. For the current vertex, consider all of its unvisited neighbors and calculate their tentative distances.
 Compare the newly calculated tentative distance to the current assigned value and assign the smaller one.
-For example, if the current node `A` is marked with a distance of 6, and the edge connecting it with a neighbor `B` has length `2`, then the distance to `B` (through `A`) will be `6 + 2 = 8`.
+For example, if the current vertex `A` is marked with a distance of 6, and the edge connecting it with a neighbor `B` has length `2`, then the distance to `B` (through `A`) will be `6 + 2 = 8`.
 If `B` was previously marked with a distance greater than `8` then change it to `8`.
 Otherwise, keep the current value.
-4. When we are done considering all of the neighbors of the current node, mark the current node as visited and remove it from the unvisited set.
-A visited node will never be checked again.
+4. When we are done considering all of the neighbors of the current vertex, mark the current vertex as visited and remove it from the unvisited set.
+A visited vertex will never be checked again.
-5. If the destination node has been marked visited (when planning a route between two specific nodes) or if the smallest tentative distance among the nodes in the unvisited set is infinity (when planning a complete traversal; occurs when there is no connection between the initial node and remaining unvisited nodes), then stop.
+5. If the destination vertex has been marked visited (when planning a route between two specific nodes) or if the smallest tentative distance among the nodes in the unvisited set is infinity (when planning a complete traversal; occurs when there is no connection between the initial vertex and remaining unvisited nodes), then stop.
 The algorithm has finished.
-6. Otherwise, select the unvisited node that is marked with the smallest tentative distance, set it as the new "current node", and go back to step 3.
+6. Otherwise, select the unvisited vertex that is marked with the smallest tentative distance, set it as the new "current vertex", and go back to step 3.

 ```
 function Dijkstra(Graph, source):
     create vertex set Q
     for each vertex v in Graph:             // Initialization
         dist[v] ← INFINITY                  // Unknown distance from source to v
-        prev[v] ← UNDEFINED                 // Previous node in optimal path from source
+        prev[v] ← UNDEFINED                 // Previous vertex in optimal path from source
         add v to Q                          // All nodes initially in Q (unvisited nodes)
     dist[source] ← 0                        // Distance from source to source
     while Q is not empty:
-        u ← vertex in Q with min dist[u]    // Source node will be selected first
+        u ← vertex in Q with min dist[u]    // Source vertex will be selected first
         remove u from Q
         for each neighbor v of u:           // where v is still in Q.
             alt ← dist[u] + length(u, v)